9 Different Types of Roaches (Found in the US)

 One of the Big Three, the German cockroach only measures around 1/2-inch long.
 It’s nearly identical to the Asian Cockroach with the exception of being flightless.

-In a strange twist of poor name choices, this species didn’t originate in Germany, but actually migrated from the Orient.
+In a strange twist of poor name choices, German cockroach populations didn’t originate in Germany, but actually migrated from the Orient.
 Unlike the Oriental cockroach, however, we can blame the misnaming on a lack of migratory data, instead of a lack of geographical knowledge.

-They’re known to release a foul odor when startled and are the most common roach found in restaurants, although they’ll gladly take up residence in your kitchen, especially if cold weather is approaching.
+They’re known to release a foul odor when startled and are the most common cockroach found in restaurants.
+However, they’ll gladly take up residence in your kitchen, especially if cold weather is approaching.
 They’ve been known to make themselves at home in a dishwasher, refrigerator, or even microwave.

 These are some o the toughest species to get rid of because the adults carry their ootheca (egg sacs) and a single female can produce up to 300 eggs in her lifetime.